sleggat/TallyHo/README.md

 The heirarchy is Project>Client>Default

-Note: This is still very basic and the code is super-raw - no objects, classes or fancy coding.
+Note: TallyHo is still very basic and the code is not very robust or elegant.
+Help out! :)